Farama-Foundation/Minigrid/README.md

 The agent has to pick up a box which is placed in a corner of a 3x3 maze.
 The doors are locked, the keys are hidden in boxes and doors are obstructed by balls.
 This environment can be solved without relying on language.

+The agent has to pick up a box which is placed in a corner of a 3x3 maze.
+The doors are locked, the keys are hidden in boxes and doors are obstructed by balls.
+This environment can be solved without relying on language.